Caring for Aging Narcissists: 7 Hard Things To Expect

 This is the area where delayed action causes the most lasting damage, and where adult children and spouses are most often caught unprepared.

-Aging narcissists frequently resist legal and financial planning precisely because documents like power of attorney, healthcare proxies, and wills require them to contemplate dependency and death.
+Aging narcissists often resist legal and financial planning.
+One main reason is that documents like a power of attorney, healthcare proxies, and wills require them to plan for dependency on others and their end.

 Key steps to take as early as possible.
 Have an attorney, ideally one familiar with high-conflict personalities, facilitate conversations about power of attorney for finances and healthcare decisions before a crisis makes them urgent.